Red Hen Publications

 • • • •

 In addition to not being a sociopath, Sirius Black was also not a Legilimens.
-I suspect that he was possibly a potential Legilimens, given how well he was able to react to what other people wanted from him.
+I suspect that he was possibly a potential Legilimens, given how seamlessly he was able to react to what other people wanted from him.
 But he appears to have never been introduced to that particular branch of magic as a boy nor trained to refine the skills that it requires, even though I believe he may have possessed them.
 By all indications, he did not know that legilimency even existed until some time after he had escaped from Azkaban and taken up residence in his family’s home.
 I’m inclined to think that it was Remus Lupin who filled him in when Albus brought up the subject of teaching Harry Occlumency.

 I suspect that Sirius “read” people more or less by instinct, not through any conscious or magical analysis.
 And he only bothered to read selected individuals, not everyone he met.
 And once he had read them, and classified them, he didn’t bother to do so again.
 This was a mistake.
 People change.